Welcome......to my

 Australia.

-I am now an Associate Professor in the Department of Rural Sociology at the
+I am now a Professor in the Department of Community and Environmental Sociology at the

-University of Wisconsin, with a joint appointment in the Center for Community and Economic
+University of Wisconsin, with an associate affiliation at the Center for Community and Economic

 Research Interests:It is important to me that you not think of